LCTT/TranslateProject/sources/tech/20180418 Getting started with Anaconda Python for data science.md

 ```

-`/home/<user>/.bashrc`?"
+I followed the installation directions exactly, and the well-scripted install took about five minutes to complete.
+When the installation prompted: "Do you wish the installer to prepend the Anaconda install location to PATH in your `/home/<user>/.bashrc`?"
 I allowed it and restarted the shell, which I found was necessary for the `.bashrc` environment to work correctly.

-I followed the installation directions exactly, and the well-scripted install took about five minutes to complete.
-When the installation prompted: "Do you wish the installer to prepend the Anaconda install location to PATH in your?"
-I allowed it and restarted the shell, which I found was necessary for theenvironment to work correctly.

 After completing the install, I launched Anaconda Navigator by entering the following at the command prompt in the shell:
 ```